mattbarb/DarkHorses-Masters-Workers/docs/backfill/COMPREHENSIVE_BACKFILL_2015_2025.md

 ### Critical Finding

-**The ra_runners table only has ~28% coverage** (380,313 runners for 136,648 races = 2.78 runners per race average, when it should be ~10).
+**The ra_mst_runners table only has ~28% coverage** (380,313 runners for 136,648 races = 2.78 runners per race average, when it should be ~10).
 This indicates that while we have runner data from October 2025, **we're missing runner data for the vast majority of historical races (2015-2024)**.

 This is a **CRITICAL GAP** that blocks:
 - Historical race analysis